EwanJames69/PROG7312_POE/readMe.txt

 Find the folder that this application is stored in and open the folder.
 Click on the application inside and then it will direct you to the application in visual studio.
-Once the application has finished loading and you can see the solution explorer for the project, click the "run application" button to start the application (next to the green arrow on the top of visual studio).
+Once the application has finished loading and you can see the solution explorer for the project, click the "run application" button to start the application (next to the green arrow on the top of visual studio HUD).

 Once running, the application will start compiling.
 You will then be taken to the home form of the application.